Schossi/ActionAdventureWeb/_pages/manual/hero/setup.md

 ### Gear

 This is where the player model that is shown in the gear screen is located.
-It uses its own camera and lighting which is seperated from the regular game by using the UI layer.
+It uses its own camera and lighting which is separated from the regular game by using the UI layer.
 The contents of the sword and shield slots from the actual player character are copied using __InstantiatingItemSlotClone__ scripts.